timpritlove/space_mouse/docs/platform_support.md

 #### Elixir Port Management

-Similar to macOS, using `SpaceNavigator.Platform.Windows.PortManager` to manage the C program and parse its output.
+Similar to macOS, using `SpaceMouse.Platform.Windows.PortManager` to manage the C program and parse its output.

 ## Platform Selection Logic